uqee/coretechs-stackedit-workspace/Documents Odds96/16_June/DepositsAndWithdrawals_16June.md

 ### General Information

 1.1.
-There are several ways of depositing and withdrawing money to and from your account.
-These methods, minimum and maximum deposits/withdrawals and commission rates are shown in the list above ([Payment Methods](#payment-methods)).
-If the payment method you used to make a deposit doesn’t support withdrawals, please select a different payment method to make a withdrawal.
+There are several ways in which you may deposit and withdraw money to and from your account.
+These methods, in addition to the minimum and maximum deposits and withdrawals, and commission rates are shown in the list above (namedly, [Payment Methods](#payment-methods)).
+If the payment method you used to make a deposit doesn’t support withdrawals, please select a different one.

 1.2.
 You may use both desktop and mobile versions of the website to deposit and withdraw money to and from your account.